limine-bootloader/limine/README.md

 ## Building the bootloader

-*These steps are not necessary if cloning a binary release. if so, skip to the* *next paragraph.*
+*These steps are not necessary if cloning a binary release. if so, skip to* *"Installing Limine binaries".*

-It is necessary to first build the set of tools that the bootloader needs in order to be built.
+### Building the toolchain

+This step can take a long time, but it will ensure that the compiler will work with Limine.
+If on an x86_64 host, with GCC installed, you can also skip to the next paragraph.

+The toolchain building process depends on the following packages: `wget`, `gcc`, `g++`, `binutils`.

-This can be accomplished by running:
+Building the toolchain can be accomplished by running:
 ```bash
 make toolchain
 ```
 *The above step may take a while*

+### Building Limine

+In order to build Limine, the following packages have to be installed: `git`, `nasm`, `mtools`.
+Furthermore, either the toolchain must have been built in the previous paragraph, or `gcc` and `binutils` must also be installed.

-After that is done, the bootloader itself can be built with:
+The bootloader can then be built with:
 ```bash
 make
 ```

+It is possible to pass `make` additional flags, most relevantly, `TOOLCHAIN=` which allows one to specify an alternative toolchain for the build system to use (the default is `x86_64-elf`, falling back to no-triple, or host, toolchain).

 The generated bootloader files are going to be in `bin`.